masc-ucsc/docs/docs/pyrope/04-variables.md

 The `comptime` directive considers values propagated across modules.

-HERE

 ## debug

 In software and more commonly in hardware, it is common to have extra statements to debug the code.
 These statements can be more than plain assertions, they can also include code.

 The `debug` attribute marks a mutable or immutable variable.
 At synthesis, all the statements that use a `debug` can be removed. `debug` variables can read